“Peaceful countryside retreat with 9 quirky rooms, close to the magnificent beaches of the Alentejo coast”

 - Drive, walk or cycle up to the lonely cliffs of Cabo Sardao, where storks nest on pinnacles of rock in spring and early summer

-- Take a day trip to Sagres on the Algarve for surf beaches and panoramic views from the fort on Cape St Vincent, Europe’s most westerly point
+- Take a day trip down to Sagres for surf beaches and panoramic views from the fort on Cape St Vincent, the Algarve's most westerly point

 Activities on site or nearby include: